 IU has appointed Dr. Annette Demmel, SPB DPO Services GmbH, An der Buche 4, 13465 Berlin, as its data protection officer.
 You can contact IU either in writing or by email at firstname.lastname@example.org.

 2. Data Collection When Visiting the Website

 When you use our Website for informational purposes only, i.e., if you do not register or otherwise provide us with any information, we only collect the data that your browser transmits to our server (so-called “server log files”).
 When you visit our Website, we collect the following data, which is technically necessary for us to display the Website for you:

 - Date and time of access

-- Quantity of data transmitted in byte
+- Amount of data sent in bytes

 - Source/reference from which you reached the page

 - Browser used

 The processing takes place on the basis of your use of our Website in accordance with Art.
 6 (1) b) of the General Data Protection Regulation (“GDPR”) and our interest in improving the stability and functionality of our Website in accordance with Art.
 6 (1) f) GDPR.

 We process your data in order to provide you with a functional website, store the data for the period of time determined by IU for this purpose, and delete your data thereafter.